 First, can you tell our readers a little more about what transformational technologies are evolving in DTC?

 Andrew: The biggest transformation we are seeing is this shift from product-centric to customer-centric.
 The customer experience is paramount.
 The customer wants control.

 In terms of technology, the biggest shift has been the move from desktop devices to mobile, but this is now being followed by a move toward a big data, machine learning, “artificial intelligence” era.
 We as consumers are generating so much data with our behaviors on the internet that it is possible to tailor experiences, ads, offers, emails, media, anything to individual experiences.

 CPL: Can you give us some examples of creating these customer-centric experiences?

 Andrew: Let’s take a wine club.
 In the past, a winery shipped a preset number of wines three or four times a year.
 Everything was done on the winery’s schedule.
 They would schedule wine choices around releases, and shipments around heat and cold, etc.

 Today the modern club is about giving the consumer control.
 The consumer should determine how many bottles of wine in a club, the frequency of shipments, and when to receive them, on their schedule.

-Dave: OK, but other than price or “discounted” shipping, what will motivate the consumer to buy more online?
+CPL: OK, but other than price or “discounted” shipping, what will motivate the consumer to buy more online?